felipecruz/CFRBM/README.md

 This is an implementation of the RBM model for the collaborative filtering task.

+## Limitation

+This code works, so far, only with ratings from 1 to 5.

 ## Dependencies

 This library relies on Theano.